 - Lack of fiber in the diet

-To diagnose hemorrhoids, the doctor will examine the anal canal and rectum.
-For external hemorrhoids, a digital rectal exam is performed where the doctor will insert a gloved and lubricated finger into your rectum.
-The doctor may also choose to use an anoscope, which is a hollow, lighted tube that is inserted a few inches into the anus.
-Since internal hemorrhoids maybe missed during a digital rectal exam, a doctor may use additional exams to assess the occurrence of hemorrhoids.
-These exams include:
+To diagnose hemorrhoids, your doctor will take your history and perform a physical examination.
+A digital rectal exam is performed whereby the doctor inserts a gloved and lubricated finger into the rectum.
+The examinee may be asked to bear down during the physical exam, which can cause hemorrhoids to bulge out or bleed, for easier identification.
+The doctor may also use an anoscope, which is a hollow, lighted tube that is inserted a few inches into the anus.

-- Proctoscopy: the insertion of a lubricated proctoscope (a lighted, short, straight, rigid, hollow metal tube) into the rectum.
+- Proctoscopy (rectoscopy): Insertion of a lubricated proctoscope (a lighted, short, straight, hollow metal tube) into the rectum.

-- Colonoscopy: the insertion of a colonscope (a flexible and lighted tube) through the anus, the rectum and the colon.
+- Colonoscopy: Insertion of a colonscope (a flexible lighted tube) through the anus, rectum and colon.

-- Sigmoidoscopy: similar to a colonoscopy, but uses a sigmoidoscope (a shorter tube) that is inserted into the rectum and the sigmoid colon.
+- Sigmoidoscopy: Similar to a colonoscopy, this procedure uses a sigmoidoscope (shorter than a colonoscope) inserted into the rectum and the sigmoid colon.

-In most cases, hemorrhoids are treatable with simple dietary and lifestyle changes.
-Incorporating more fiber into a diet can soften the stool allowing it to pass with more ease and as a result reduce the pressure on hemorrhoids caused by straining.
-In addition, one can also take a fiber supplement such as psyllium (Metamucil) or methylcellulose (Citrucel).
-Bulk stool softeners such as Colace or Dulcolax are also available.
-However, these should not be used for more than a week unless otherwise indicated by a doctor.
+In most cases, hemorrhoids are highly treatable with lifestyle changes, such as adding more fiber to your diet.
+At least 25 grams of fiber can soften the stool, allowing it to pass with more ease and as a result reduce the pressure on hemorrhoids caused by straining, according to experts at the Mayo Clinic.
+In addition, most doctors recommend a fiber supplement to bulk up your stool, such as psyllium (Metamucil) or methylcellulose (Citrucel).

-- Soaking in a tub of warm water for ten minutes, several times a day.
+- Be a bathing beauty.
+Soaking in a tub of warm water for 10 minutes, several times a day.

-- Applying ice packs or cold compresses on your anus to relieve swelling.
+- Apply cold compresses.
+Apply ice packs or cold compresses to the sore area to reduce inflammation and swelling.

-Over-the-counter creams and suppositories may temporarily relieve the pain and itching of hemorrhoids.
-However, these treatments should only be used sparingly for a short time because extended use can damage the skin.
-Relief from hemorrhoid symptoms should occur within a few days of making the appropriate dietary and lifestyle changes.
+- Try topical creams.
+Over-the-counter creams and suppositories may temporarily relieve the itching of hemorrhoids.
+However treatments such as topical corticosteroids should be used sparingly because extended use can damage the epidermis.

 If dietary and lifestyle changes do not ease hemorrhoid symptoms, then medical intervention may be necessary.
 Outpatient procedures can be performed in a doctor's office or a hospital.
-Outpatient treatments for internal hemorrhoids include the following:
+External hemorrhoids are not usually treated with invasive procedures or surgery with some exceptions.
+There are many outpatient treatments for internal hemorrhoids too, including:

-- Sclerotherapy: A chemical solution is injected into the blood vessel in order to shrink the hemorrhoid.
+- Sclerotherapy: A chemical solution is injected into the blood vessel to decrease size of the hemorrhoid.

-- Surgical Removal: Large external hemorrhoids that do not respond to the other treatments may be removed surgically.
+- Surgical removal.
+Surgery is a first-line treatment for certain people with internal hemorrhoids that protrude out of the anus, and for patients who present with strangulated internal hemorrhoids.
+Large external hemorrhoids that do not respond to the other treatments may also be removed surgically.